-Because all students and community members should feel safe and welcome in their living, working and learning environments.
+Providing support and resources for Ursinus’s LGBTQ+ community to ensure all students, staff, and community members feel safe and accepted in their living, working, and learning environments

-The Rainbow Resource Center, formerly the LGBTQA Connection, is a division of Student Affairs and serves to make all Ursinus community members feel safe and welcome in their living, working, and learning environments.
-The RRC is the official administrative voice for gender and sexual minoritized people.
+The Rainbow Resource Center, formerly the LGBTQA Connection, is a division of Student Affairs and works to ensure all Ursinus community members feel safe and welcome in their living, working, and learning environments.
+The RRC supports and advocates for Ursinus community members under the LGBTQ+ umbrella.

-The Rainbow Resource Center coordinates campus community efforts to ensure the inclusion and integration of issues of gender and sexuality, fostering an inclusive and welcoming campus so that Ursinus community members of all gender and sexual identities receive the respect and understanding that they deserve.
+The Rainbow Resource Center also reaches out across campus in the class room and in the community to promote inclusion and integration of issues of gender and sexuality with the goal of creating a more inclusive and welcoming campus so that Ursinus community members of all gender and sexual identities receive the respect and understanding that they deserve.

 Why the name change?